Author Guidelines

 - All abbreviations must be identified in a legend.

-- If the table/figure has been published previously, permission to reprint the figure must be obtained in written from the copyright owner by the author and submitted with the manuscript.
+- If the table/figure has been published previously, permission to reprint the figure must be obtained in written from the copyright owner by the author and submitted with the manuscript at the time of initial submission.
 Sources should be acknowledged in the legend of the respective figure or table.

-References should be listed at the end of the manuscript according to the latest American Medical Association (AMA) Manual of Style.
+References–References should be listed at the end of the manuscript according to the latest AMA Manual of Style guidelines.
 All in-text reference citations should be numbered in sequential order, superscripted, and have a corresponding reference listed in the reference list.

 ARTICLE TYPES & REQUIRED SECTIONS